mirage/ke/README.md

 ![travis-ci](https://travis-ci.org/mirage/ke.svg?banch=master)

-Queue or FIFO is one of the most famous data-structure used in several algorithms. `Ke` provides some implementations of it in a functionnal or imperative way.
+Queue or FIFO is one of the most famous data-structure used in several algorithms. `Ke` provides some implementations of it in a functional or imperative way.

 It is a little library with benchmark